toommyliu/vexed/apps/docs/usage/tools.md

 ## Fast travels

-Shortcuts to popular locations.
-Does not support any bypasses, yet.
+Shortcuts to popular areas in the game.

+The list of locations are stored in `Documents/Vexed/Locations.json`.

 ## Loader/grabber

-Grabs and loads game data.
-Supports tree views.
+Grabs and loads various forms of game data, displayed in a neat tree view.

-## Maid
+## Follower

-Similar to Grimoire's maid, but worse and yet partially functional.
+Similar to Grimoire's Maid feature, but worse and yet partially functional.
 Has little-to-no use outside of following and attacking monsters.